astronik00/NotissimusTestProject/README.md

 }
 ```

 **Notice** that the first one contains the key value and the second should not.
-File content of Tests options:
+File contents of 'DbSettings.json' in Tests:
 ```
 {
   "Server": "localhost,1433",